 No matter what safety violation was broken, our team of legal professionals will get to the bottom of the case through a thorough investigation.
 OSHA safety regulations and all other safety acts are put in place for a reason.
 Don't let others off the hook for their negligence.

 Most states have adopted some form of the Occupational Safety and Health Act of 1970 (OSHA), these safety regulations apply to work done at construction sites.
 The party who is responsible for ensuring compliance with OSHA regulations often depends on who is in control of the job site when the employee is injured.
 The legal consequences of violating OSHA regulations depends on what state the injury took place in.

 OSHA regulations are not the only legal standards that landowners and contractors may be held in determining liability for a construction worker's injury.
 More often than not, landowners or general contractors have their own set of safety regulations to go by.
 Violation of these regulations may serve to support a claim following a construction accident.

-The construction accident attorneys at The Law Offices of W.T.
-Johnson are committed to developing the strongest possible case for your personal injury claim.
+The Dallas injury attorneys at The Law Office of WT Johnson are committed to developing the strongest possible case for your personal injury claim.
 To that end, we will use whatever tools and personnel we have at our disposal to find the information necessary to build your case.
 Often, insurance or construction companies will offer less than adequate compensation for an accident.
 We understand that in addition to medical bills, there may be other losses and damages associated with your claim.
 In many cases, clients are eligible to receive compensation from more than one source, depending on where liability and negligence falls.

-Call us today for a free consultation.
+Call us today at (214) 231-0544 for a free consultation.
 We are ready to discuss your construction accident personal injury claim today over the phone at (214) 231-0544 or via our online contact form.